Education in Nelson - 1842-2002

 1871

-- St Marys School for Girls (Roman Catholic secondary school for girls) established
+- St Marys School for Girls (a Roman Catholic secondary school) is established.

 1874